Landing a Vehicle Using Multistage Nonlinear MPC

 planner.Optimization.SolverOptions.MaxIterations = 1000;

 After creating you nonlinear MPC controller, check whether there is any problem with your state, cost, and constraint functions, as well as their analytical Jacobian functions.
 To do so, call

 validateFcns functions with random initial plant states and inputs.

 Model.StateFcn is OK.
 Model.StateJacFcn is OK.
 "CostFcn" of the following stages [1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50] are OK.
 "CostJacFcn" of the following stages [1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50] are OK.
 Analysis of user-provided model, cost, and constraint functions complete.

 Compute the optimal landing path using

-nlmpcmove, which can typically take a few seconds, depending on the initial rocket position.
+nlmpcmove, which can typically take a few seconds, depending on the initial vehicle position.

 Extract the optimal trajectory from the